Mindgamesnl/wnal/README.md

 # Example
 Let's say we want a web-shell for our minecraft server
+- download wnal for your platform at https://github.com/Mindgamesnl/wnal/releases
 - execute `wnal 8080 java -jar spigot.jar -nogui` (where `java -jar spigot.jar -nogui` would start your server normally)
 - Navigate to http://wnal.craftmend.com/
 - Login as `localhost:8080`